coins/bitcoin-scripts/tic-tac-toe.md

 ## Shortcomings
 - The game must end before an intermediate game state hits the chain.
 - Using RBF as consensus mechanism is risky.
 This update mechanism depends on the mempool of bitcoin miners.
 We assume no player cooperates with a miner.
 Also, players have to finish the game before an intermediate TX hits the chain.
+- The players have to sign and exchange the whole game tree upfront.